euranova/CASS-dataset/README.md

 # CASS: Dataset for French text Summarization

 The code available in this repository allows to clean the CASS dataset and gives the split used in the paper '[STRASS: A Light and Effective Method for Extractive Summarization Based on Sentence Embeddings](https://www.aclweb.org/anthology/papers/P/P19/P19-2034/)' (Bouscarrat et al., 2019) that has appeared in the [Student Research Workshop](https://sites.google.com/view/acl19studentresearchworkshop/accepted-papers) of ACL 2019.
 It has been subsequently updated by Mila staff members to enable using a more recent version of the CASS dataset.
+The original source code repository can be found [here](https://github.com/euranova/CASS-dataset).

 This dataset is composed of decisions made by the French Court of cassation and summaries of these decisions made by lawyer.